Can You Buy a Great Laptop Under 300?

-At this price point, full-fledge Windows laptops are harder to come by, but our $230 Lenovo IdeaPad 130S (14") makes it happen.
-Sporting a dual-core Intel® Celeron® N4000 processor, and 2GB of RAM, it’s got all the power you need for day-to-day computing.
-With Windows 10 Home, you’ll be able to run all of the most popular software, while taking advantage of peripheral support for vast array of devices.
+At this price point, full-fledge Windows laptops are harder to come by, but a Lenovo Chromebook might be the solution.
+Many Chromebooks have all the power you need for day-to-day computing.
+With Google Chrome OS, you’ll be able to run all the most popular software, while taking advantage of peripheral support for a vast array of devices.

-The integrated Intel® UHD Graphics 600 can make the most of the IdeaPad 130S’s 14-inch HD display, and while not suited to high-end gaming, it can easily power an external display via the laptop’s HDMI port -- perfect for watching YouTube or Netflix on a big-screen TV.
+Integrated graphics can make the most of a Chromebook’s display (usually HD and up), and while not suited to high-end gaming, they can easily power an external display via the laptop’s HDMI port -- perfect for watching YouTube or Netflix on a big-screen TV.

-Speaking of ports, with a USB 3.1 Type-C port, and two USB 3.0 ports, there’s plenty of connectivity options for attaching external hard drives, wired mice, smartphones, or cameras.
-It also has a built-in microSD card reader, which lets you conveniently add to the machine’s 32GB of internal eMMC storage.
+Speaking of ports, with a USB 3.1 Type-C port, and USB 3.0 ports, there’s plenty of connectivity options for attaching external hard drives, wired mice, smartphones, or cameras.
+They also typically include a built-in microSD card reader, which lets you conveniently add to the machine’s internal eMMC storage.

 Best business laptop under $300

 Does a business laptop need to be a Windows laptop?
 With the most recent version of Chrome OS, we think there’s a good argument that the answer is no. Take our Lenovo Chromebook S330, for instance.
 At $300, it’s at the very top of our price range, but it also offers some unique features.